vitejs/vite/CONTRIBUTING.md

 2. Go to `packages/vite` and run `pnpm run dev`.
 This starts `rollup` in watch mode.

+## Testing Vite against external packages

-3. For pnpm, you can use [`pnpm.overrides`](https://pnpm.io/package_json#pnpmoverrides).
+You may wish to test your locally-modified copy of Vite against another package that is built with Vite.
+For pnpm, after building Vite, you can use [`pnpm.overrides`](https://pnpm.io/package_json#pnpmoverrides).
 Please note that `pnpm.overrides` must be specified in the root `package.json` and you must first list the package as a dependency in the root `package.json`:

    ```json
    {